Apiture Developers Apiture Developers

 Authorization

-The authorization type is selected when the webhook is set up.
-There are two types:
+The authorization type is selected when you register a webhook.
+All webhooks require authorization.
+There are two types of authorization methods:

 Basic

-When the authorization method is basic, then a Webhook is expected to use a username and password for authorization.
+When the authorization method is Basic, then a Webhook is expected to use a username and password for authorization as per RFC 7617 Basic Authentication.

 OAuth / Client Credentials

-When the authorization method is Client Credentials using OAuth, then a Webhook is expected to have the following properties provided by the FI:
+When the authorization method is Client Credentials, the client supports the OAuth2 Authentication Client Credentials Grant.
+A Webhook using Client Credentials must to have the following properties provided by the partner:

 • A clientId, submitted as a one-line string.
 Do not include line breaks.